yaorg/gradle-aws-sam-deployer-plugin/README.md

 execute the deploySam command `./gradlew clean shadowJar deploySam -Penvironment=development --stacktrace`

+## Quick Start
+You can clone my [jvm lambda template project](https://github.com/fieldju/jvm-lambda-template) that has hello world for Java, Scala and Groovy and is pre-configured with this plugin to be up and running with a new SAM JVM Serverless Application.

 ## License

 The Gradle Lambda Sam Plugin is released under the [Apache License, Version 2.0](LICENSE.txt)